Nylon Vs. Leather Dog Collars

 Yes, and for two excellent reasons:

-- Control, where the leash attaches to him on one end by way of his collar and to you on the other, and
+- Control, where the leash attaches to him on one end by way of his collar or harness and to you on the other, and

 - I.D. where the collar’s “D” ring provides a convenient place for your dog’s identification tags.

 Even if your dog’s collar is personalized, dog tags are still a must.
 With multiple tags, you’ll have plenty of room for all the critical contact and health information needed if your dog gets lost.
 Here’s what to include:

 - Rabies tag, updated with each vaccination

 - Any health issues – particularly a pressing one requiring regular medication or management